dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 | ExtractMostSignificantBits | 1024 |  27.33 ns |  0.11 |     141 B |
 ```

-Even such a simple problem can be solved in at least 5 different ways.
+Even such a simple problem can be solved in at least 5 different ways and each of them can perform significantly different on different hardware.
 Using sophisticated hardware-specific instructions does not always provide the best performance, so **with the new `Vector128` and `Vector256` APIs we don't need to become assembly language experts to write fast, vectorized code**.

 ## Tool-Chain